Learn More About Types of Lenses

 Eyeglasses Chicago | Ophthalmic Lenses

-When selecting eyewear in Chicago for your vision correction, you will be choosing your eyeglass frames, the type of lens and lens coating.
-Be sure to let us know about the activities you participate in when wearing glasses and ask your eye care professional about the lenses he/she has recommended for you, and how the lenses meet your vision needs.
+When selecting eyewear in Chicago for your vision correction, you will be choosing your eyeglass frames, the type of lens, and lens coating with our trained staff of Optometrists and Opticians.
+Be sure to let us know about the activities you participate in when wearing glasses and ask your eye care professional about the lenses he/she has recommended for you, so we can choose lenses and eyewear that meets your vision needs.

 Know your eyeglasses coating options: